naijizhang/aloha-website/README.md

 # Project 1
-This is a perfect to showcase HTML and CSS to build a responsive website as part of the Web development program at RED Academy.
+This is a project to showcase HTML and CSS to build a responsive website as part of the Web development program at RED Academy.
+The project has interactivity features based on JS, and implement a mobile-first, responsive layout with flexbox.

 The width of the desktop-friendly content area is 1240px (tablet --- 600px, mobile --- 400px).